bmancini55/building-lightning/src/app1/part3.md

 This code attaches a router to the Express application.

 The router is defined in `server/src/api/GraphApi`.
 This file returns a function that accepts our `IGraphService` that we were just taking a look at.
-You can then see that we use the `IGraphService` inside an Express request handler where and then return the graph as JSON.
+You can then see that we use the `IGraphService` inside an Express request handler and then return the graph as JSON.

 ```typescript
 // server/src/api/GraphApi